GUNADEEP19/GymMemberShip-WorkOutTracker/README.md

 ### Member-Trainer Relationship
 - **Trainer View**: See all assigned members with full contact details and their plans
 - **Member View**: See assigned trainer details and all assigned workout plans

+### Attendance System
+- **Time Validation**: Automatic validation ensures check-out time is after check-in time (enforced by database triggers)
+- **Role-Based Access**:
+  - Trainers can mark/view attendance only for members assigned to them
+  - Admin can mark/view attendance for all members
+- **Stored Procedure**: Uses `sp_record_attendance` for atomic attendance recording
+- **View Records**: Display attendance with member names, dates, times, and calculated duration

+### Membership Functions
+- **End Date Calculation** (`fn_membership_end_date`):
+  - Calculates membership expiration date based on last payment and package duration
+  - Returns NULL if member has no payment records
+  - Admin can view end dates for all members
+  - Members can view only their own end date
+  - Displays active/expired status based on current date
+- **Active Status Check** (`fn_is_member_active`):
+  - Checks if member has an active membership (end date >= today)
+  - Returns 1 for active, 0 for inactive or no membership
+  - Admin can view active status for all members
+  - Trainers can view active status for assigned members only
+  - Displays membership end date alongside status

 ## Troubleshooting